anilkunwar/batterymaterial_informatics2025/README.md

 ## Battery Reliability LLM
 A chat engine for interactive understanding of battery damage and reliability

+Parameter extraction is within the Numerical Scope of Battery Reliability but Insight Generation is not Constrained to the Database

 [![machinelearningbatterytensormechanics](https://img.shields.io/badge/batteryknowledgegpt1-streamlit-red)](https://batteryreliabilitygpt1.streamlit.app/) (gpt interface to knowledge graph r2)

 [![machinelearningbatterytensormechanics](https://img.shields.io/badge/batteryknowledgegpt2-streamlit-red)](https://batteryreliabilitygpt2.streamlit.app/) (automated gpt interface to knowledge graph r2)